marcelo-cm/marcelo-cm/README.md

-- 👋 Hi, I’m @marcelo-cm, I run Canada's largest undergraduate organization on AI – <a href="qmind.ca">QMIND</a> – and spent my last summer creating a product to help combat mental health and building AI-based Saas products in the medical field.
+- 👋 Hi, I’m @marcelo-cm, I run Canada's largest undergraduate organization on AI – <a href="qmind.ca">QMIND</a> – and last summer spent my working as an AI Research Analyst & Software Developer, creating a product w/ Google PMs to help combat mental health & building AI-based Saas products in the medical field.
 I'm self-taught, as most people are, thanks to Youtube, ChatGPT & my friends!
 - 👀 I’m interested in fullstack development, product, AI, Star Wars & Superheroes!
 - 💞️ I’m always looking to collaborate on any cool projects!
 - 📫 How to reach me: